TEST 1: Applying Power And Ground To The Radiator Fan Motor

 Unplug the radiator fan motor from its connector.

 NOTE: All of the test connections will be done to the radiator fan motor's connector and not the engine's wiring harness connector.

-Apply Ground to the connector terminal labeled with the number 2 (in the illustration in the image viewer), using a jumper wire connected to the battery negative (-) post.
+Apply Ground to the connector terminal labeled with the number 2 (in the illustration above), using a jumper wire connected to the battery negative (-) post.